amdigbari/react-native-zoomable-box/README.md

 ZoomableBox is a react Component that makes it's children zoomable

+## IMPORTANT!

+Before anything make sure you have react-native-gesture-handler on your project.

+You can it by following [here](https://kmagiera.github.io/react-native-gesture-handler/docs/getting-started.html#installation)

 ## Installation

 ```bash
 yarn add react-native-zoomable-box
 ```
+or

 ```bash
 npm install --save react-native-zoomable-box